microsoft/RTVS-docs/extensions.md

 # Extensions for every need

-Being part of Visual Studio means you have access to a large library of Extension, both free and paid.
+Being part of Visual Studio means you have access to a large library of Extensions, both free and paid.
 These cover a wide spectrum from Tools to Controls to Data:

 ![extensions.cats](./media/extensions.cats.png)